MilosPaunovic/quasar-v1-starter/README.md

 ### Generate stuff

->  Running this command will load and execute `generator.sh` script, ask you a few questions and do menial jobs for you.

 ```bash
 npm run generator
 ```
+>  Running this command will load and execute `generator.sh` script, which will ask a few questions and do menial tasks based on answers; highly recommendeded to run before start of any further development.

 ### Install the dependencies